 - The community as a whole

-Zappos has one unique facet that underscores the importance they put on company culture.
+Zappos has one unique facet that underscores the importance it puts on company culture.
 The company offers $2,000 to employees as an incentive to quit after the first week of training if they don’t feel like they’re a good fit.

 That’s right.
 Zappos pays unhappy employees to leave.
 But the fact is that very few employees take the company up on that offer because Zappos makes employee happiness a tenet of its mission.